naoyama88/jpcanadavanjob/readme.md

 - Get info from this site and tweet for 3 topics ('Job', 'Rent' and  'Buy&Sell') https://www.jpcanada.com/

+## (What is JPCANADA?)
+- JPCANADA is the website that offers bunch of information for Japanese people who lives in Canada

 ## Why I created this
 - The website jpcanada didn't have twitter account and RSS
 - To help japanese people in Vancouver, especially young folks